bright/new-www/content/blog/openai-chatgpt-free-plus-privacy-policies-explained.md

     <footer>\\[OpenAI trust portal](https://trust.openai.com/?itemName=data_privacy&source=click)</footer>
 </blockquote>

-You can opt out of this behavior in the settings of your ChatGPT profile
+You can opt out of this behavior in the settings of your ChatGPT profile:

 <div className="image">![ChatGpt history training](../../static/images/openai-chatgpt-free-plus-privacy-policies-explained/ChatGPT_history_training.png "")</div>

 *Opt-out from model training*

-What is important to mention is that
+What is important to mention is that:

 <blockquote><div>This setting does not sync across browsers or devices.
 You will have to disable chat & history on each device/browser.</div><footer>\\[OpenAI help portal](https://help.openai.com/en/articles/7730893-data-controls-faq)</footer></blockquote>